SumthingAwsum/microsoft_python_intro_course/README.md

 # microsoft_python_intro_course
-The final projects for Microsoft's intro course.

-The files in this project are from Microsoft's "Introduction to Python: Absolute Beginner" course I found through edX
+The files in this project are from the final projects in Microsoft's "Introduction to Python: Absolute Beginner" course I found through edX

 Files contain the original instructions and my code below.
 File names are from the Jupyter notebook names taken from the course.